 We enjoy the 24-hour convenience ATM cards provide; so do crooks.
 Many new ATM cards double as debit cards and, even without knowing your PIN (Personal Identification Number), a crook can clean you out–and then some.

-Additionally criminals who fraudulently use check cards for telephone and online transactions do not have to give a personal identification number (PIN) or signature to the merchant on the phone or online.
+Additionally, criminals who fraudulently use check cards for telephone and online transactions do not have to give a personal identification number (PIN) or signature to the merchant on the phone or online.
 The charges are simply deducted directly from your checking or savings accounts.
-You won’t know it until you get your next bank statement, check your balance on line, or reach for a card that isn’t there.
+You won’t know it until you get your next bank statement, check your balance online, or reach for a card that isn’t there.
 The first line of defense is never to lose your card.
 Using an anti-theft wallet or purse is a good way to thwart pickpockets.
-Check-out the styles, click here

 Risks increase when using check cards primarily because federal laws that safeguard credit-card use don’t necessarily translate to check cards – a fact few consumers know.